xkushyan-rakbank/node-workflow/document_uploader/README.md

 1. JUnit tests are pending as mentioned in DEV tasks.
 2. PUT method has issue in binding the RequestParam (fileInfo), use POST method until this issue is fixed.
 3. Remove @CrossOrigin from Controller class once the development is done.
+4. logback-spring.xml: a logger configuration file, currently logs written to server.log instead of application log file.
+This works fine when the application is run as standalone or with embedded servlet container.